Caravan (2025 film): Production

 The film was announced in 2019, but production was delayed due to the COVID-19 pandemic.
-Writer-director Zuzana Kirchnerová-Špidlová drew inspiration for the film from her own experiences raising a child with Down syndrome and autism.
+Writer-director Zuzana Kirchnerová drew inspiration for the film from her own experiences raising a child with Down syndrome and autism.
 Principal photography took place in 2023.
 The film was shot over five weeks in Reggio Calabria, specifically Melito di Porto Salvo, Bova, Bova Marina, Palizzi, Condofuri, Montebello Ionico, Roghudi, San Lorenzo, Brancaleone, and Locri.
 Filming also took place near Bologna and in the South Moravian Region of the Czech Republic.

 Release

 Alpha Violet acquired the sales rights to the film in late April 2025.
 The film was screened in the Un Certain Regard section of the 78th Cannes Film Festival on 22 May 2025.
 It received a theatrical release in the Czech Republic on 28 August 2025.